OndeVai/globalize/README.md

 // }
 ```

-[FIXME CLDR has a spec for this algorithm http://www.unicode.org/reports/tr35/#LanguageMatching]
+LanguageMatching TBD (CLDR's spec http://www.unicode.org/reports/tr35/#LanguageMatching).

+### Date module

 <a name="format"></a>
-### `Globalize.format( value, format, locale )`
+#### `Globalize.format( value, format, [locale] )`

-Formats a date or number according to the given format string and the given
+Format a date according to the given format string and the given locale (or the
-locale (or the current locale if not specified).
-See the sections
+current locale if not specified).
+See the section <a href="#dates">Date
-<a href="#numbers">Number Formatting</a> and
-<a href="#dates">Date Formatting</a> below for details on the available
+Formatting</a> below for details on the available formats.
+See other modules,
-formats.
+eg. number module, for different overloads of Globalize.format().

 Parameters:
 - **value**